Getting Started with Google Data Studio

 Once you’ve connected a data source, you can start building tables (pivot-style) to do some simple aggregation.

-Learn how to build a simple pivot table, using sample Twitter data I pulled into a Google Sheet.
+In the video above, we built a simple pivot table, using sample Twitter data we pulled into a Google Sheet.

 One nice thing about these tables, is that you can set up simple pagination – making it easy to browse through pages of data (something you can’t do in a spreadsheet).